 2. Create a Countdown

 Advent calendars are a fun way to count down the days until Christmas.
 Maybe you’ve even enjoyed a boozy or chocolatey calendar yourself.
+If you have a taste for fine wines, consider exploring a wine advent calendar found here, which will allow you to discover and enjoy a new wine each day leading up to the holiday season.
+It’s a wonderful opportunity to expand your palate and savor a variety of wines from different regions and styles, making each day a special experience to look forward to.
 Why not let your kids join in the fun?
 Make calendars for your little ones based on their favorite activities.
 Fill 24 bags, boxes or drawers with love notes, candy and other small gifts.
 Watch their anticipation grow as they gleefully open one each day.
 Christmas day is the grand finale, so save the best gifts for last.

 3. Theme Your Tree

 If your family celebrates the holidays by putting up a Christmas tree, you probably have decorations for this year’s evergreen.
 However, if you want to begin a new exciting tradition, try theming your tree.
 This season, it might be a metallic theme, but next year the guys can choose Star Wars.
 Let everyone pick out ornaments that match the theme and set aside an hour or so to decorate the tree together.
 Crank up jingle bells and make some hot cocoa to make this tradition extra memorable.

 You’ve probably seen Elf on the Shelf getting into mischief on your socials.
 Why not bring that same magic and excitement to your own home?
 Where will your elf hide and keep an eye on who’s being naughty and nice?
 The elves are watching, so your littles better be good!
 Wherever your elf on the shelf ends up, your family’s bound to have fun trying to find him each day.